For an accessible version of this page, click here.

 In light of the ongoing situation relating to COVID-19, we are taking the necessary steps to protect our colleagues and continue to provide services to members.

 We’re having to do things a little differently to maintain services to members so it may take longer than usual to respond to your calls, emails and online and postal requests.
 In addition, with a number of colleagues working from home we are not able to issue cheque withdrawals with immediate effect.
 Instead please request a bank transfer to a bank account in your name.

+We're currently operating a reduced-hours telephone service, with lines open Monday to Friday (except bank holidays) between 10am and 2pm only.
 So that we can support those in the most vulnerable situations we ask that you only call if your enquiry is urgent.
 You can still use our online service or email [email protected] or [email protected] for non-urgent queries (please remember not to share any sensitive information like bank details in your email).
 If you would like to speak to us it may take some time for us to answer.

 Given the challenges of handling mail, we are also recommending you use the online service wherever possible to avoid unnecessary delays.

 - Please continue to check our website regularly for updates.

 - We may send you email updates about our service availability during the current challenging times.
 If you haven’t already provided us with an email address so we can keep you updated by email please do so by emailing [email protected] or [email protected] along with a contact phone number.
 We will call you back to go through security to confirm your email address.

 - You can also register to use our online service by clicking on the ‘Register’ button.